-For effective treatment control, termite treat your home’s exterior with Taurus SC among other effective termiticides that’ll full exterminate the termites.
-The treatment prevent new termites from getting into the structure while also exterminating the termites as they exit their nest.
+For effective treatment control, termite treat your home’s exterior with Taurus SC, among other effective termiticides that’ll fully exterminate the termites.
+The treatment prevents new termites from getting into the structure while also exterminating the termites as they exit their nest.

-You’ll require a pump sprayer, a medium sized bucket, and a pick axe or trench shovel.
-However, if there is a concrete block on your way, you’ll also need concrete drill bits (1/2 inches by 24 inches or 1/2 inches by 18 inches) and and hammer drill.
+You’ll require a pump sprayer, a medium-sized bucket, and a pickaxe or trench shovel.
+However, if there is a concrete block on your way, you’ll need concrete drill bits (1/2 inches by 24 inches or 1/2 inches by 18 inches) and a hammer drill.
 Here’s the process;

 - Dig trenches that are 6 inches deep by 6 inches wide on then house’s foundation and particularly on the external wall – locations that termites bore and build their nests.
 Make the trench to go a minimum of 10 feet in length or as far as the termite infestation goes.

-- Next, prepare the termicide termite treatment.
-Take you bucket and put water up to about 3/4 its total level.
-Next, pour the recommenced termiticide treatment to create the right concentration also using a stirrer to get the right concentration.
+- Next, prepare the termiticide termite treatment.
+Take your bucket and put water up to about 3/4 of its total level.
+Next, pour the recommended termiticide treatment to create the right concentration, also using a stirrer to get the right concentration.

 - Next, pour the termite treatment solution into the trench you’ve already created on the wall near the termite nest – this should be done gently for even distribution.
-Also, pour some of the termite treatment on the soil that was evacuated from “termite trench”.
+Also, pour some of the termite treatment on the soil evacuated from the “termite trench.”

-- Spray the soil that you had excavated to make sure that it’s effectively treatment as you return it into the termite trench – ensure that the spraying leaves this soil in a moist condition.
+- Spray the soil excavated to ensure that it’s an effective treatment as you return it into the termite trench – ensure that the spraying leaves this soil in a moist condition.

-If you’ll be drilling any concrete blocks on the way either on a sidewalk or carport slab – use the concrete drill bits plus your hammer drill to make work easier.
+If you are drilling any concrete blocks on the way, either on a sidewalk or carport slab – use the tangible drill bits plus your hammer drill to make work easier.
 Make 2″ to 3″ drilled holes plus allow distancing of about 12 inches between the holes.

-However, ensure you pass through the concrete an make a considerable hole in the soil under the stone.
-Finally, fill the drilled holes with the termite treatment solution – a plastic or metallic funnel would also be helpful in applyijng the termicide into the holes.
+However, ensure you pass through the concrete and make a big hole in the soil under the stone.
+Finally, fill the drilled holes with the termite treatment solution – a plastic or metallic funnel would also help apply the termiticide into the holes.

 ii.
 Termite Bait Stations

-Termite bait stations or Termite traps are excellent treatment options that are position either above or in the ground around the yard or home.
-By design the stations have baits (either cellulose, paper, or wood) that contains some poison aimed to kill the termites.
+Termite bait stations or Termite traps are excellent treatment options either above or in the ground around the yard or home.
+The stations have baits (either cellulose, paper, or wood) that contain some poison aimed to kill the termites by design.

 Bait stations will be useful in situations where termite trenches are undesirable or impracticable.
-Luckily, this method is easy to install, cheap (besides using many attractants) don’t use harmful chemicals and its not labor intensive.
-However, the bait stations require regular inspection – maybe within 3 months.
+Luckily, this method is easy to install, cheap (besides using many attractants) don’t use harmful chemicals, and it’s not labor-intensive.
+However, the bait stations require regular inspection – maybe within three months.

-- For this termite treatment process you’ll require a post hole digger, 3/4 inches electric or hand augers (2 in total).
+- You’ll require a post hole digger, 3/4 inches electric, or hand augers (2 in total) for this termite treatment process.
 Typically, you’ll install the termite bait stations to create a termite barrier around the home – roughly 3-4 feet from the house’s foundation.

-- Install the bait stations in narrow holes (8-10 inches drilled using augers) and spaces them at between 8 feet – 10 feet apart.
-However, for a massive infestation, you may reduce the separation between the termite bait stations around then home.
+- Install the bait stations in narrow holes (8-10 inches drilled using augers) and spaces them between 8 and 10 feet apart.
+However, you may reduce the separation between the termite bait stations around then home for a massive infestation.

-- Ensure that the hole you drill are deeper with about 2 inches to 4 inches than the bottom of the bait station – this enables any rain water or otherwise to drain under the bait station.
-Don’t damage water, utility or gas lines as you drill the holes.
+- Ensure that the hole you drill is deeper with about 2 inches to 4 inches than the bait station’s bottom – this enables any rainwater or otherwise to drain under the bait station.
+Don’t damage water, utility, or gas lines as you drill the holes.

-- In addition, install the baits at about 1 feet – 2 feet from the house’s foundation and thus it’ll be easy to avoid tampering with previously installed soil treatments or termite barriers – or any that’ll be installed at a later date.
+- Also, install the baits at about 1 foot – 2 feet from the house’s foundation, and thus it’ll be easy to avoid tampering with previously installed soil treatments or termite barriers – or any that’ll be installed at a later date.

-- Ensure that the bait’s lip will be flush to the soil.
-Finally, create a map of your house and the locations of each bait station so that it’ll be easier to trace them later.
+- Ensure that the bait’s lip will be flush with the soil.
+Finally, create a map of your house and each bait station’s locations so that it’ll be easier to trace them later.

-The next step will require that you monitor the termite bait station using a pre-bait made from objects such as an inspection cartridge or wood.
-However, this process may take a number of months up to even a year (monitor the station every three months) because the station will not attract the termites immediately.
+The next step will require monitoring the termite bait station using a pre-bait made from objects such as an inspection cartridge or wood.
+However, this process may take several months up to even a year (monitor the station every three months) because it will not immediately attract the termites.

-Finally, its now time to install the active or poisoned bait onto the termite bait station.
+Finally, it’s now time to install the active or poisoned bait onto the termite bait station.
 However, monitor the bait station as you’d done earlier every three months.
-Keep records too of all the changes particularly of feeding activity to allow the bait to rest on the station more – repeat the treatment process monthly.
+Keep records of all the changes, particularly of feeding activity, to allow the bait to rest on the station more – repeat the treatment process monthly.